awslabs/dgl-lifesci/examples/binding_affinity_prediction/README.md

 * `f_in`: int.
-    The dimension size of input features to GatedGraphConv, equivalent to the dimension size of atomic features in the molecule graph.
+    The dimension size of input features to GatedGraphConv, equivalent to the dimension size of atomic features in the molecular graph.
 * `f_bond`: int.
     The dimension size of the output from GatedGraphConv in stage 1, equivalent to the dimension size of input to the linear layer at the end of stage 1.